By popular demand, the scheduled HERO Challenges for 2021 will form part of their own championship which will NOT count for the HERO Cup.

 The winning driver and navigator of the HERO Challenge Championship will receive a £250 Voucher which can be used off any future entry or purchase on the HERO Store.
 The overall second-placed driver and navigator will be awarded with a £100 voucher and third place will receive a £50 voucher.

 In respect of any Masters who wish to enter into these events, they will not be eligible for an overall result or any awards other than class awards.
-Entries from masters will only be accepted 28 days before the event provided the entry is not already full.
+10 Masters Entries will be accepted once the Entry list opens any further Masters Entries will only be accepted 28 days prior to the event, and only when entries are still available not taken up by Non Masters Crews.

 The Definition of Master’s Class – A Master, for the purposes of awarding HERO Challenge Championship Points , will be defined by a competitor (in the seat they have entered the event) who has finished first overall on a HERO green or blue standard event or any ERA event, in the top three of a red or black event (including Rally of the Tests in the overall positions, including non-eligible cars), received a Gold medal on Le Jog, or finished in the top three of a HRCR National B/Inter Club Road Rally in the last 3 years.